 “The School is divided into two departments, English and Classical.
 Instruction is given in the Elementary and Higher English Branches, Latin, Greek, French, Drawing, Painting, and Music.
 Students are fitted for College, for professional teachers, or for business.
 The regulations require the students to regard all the proprieties of a sober, industrious and enlightened religious community.
 The teachers aim not to teach a sectarian creed, but to inculcate the great principles of morality and religion.”

 In 1906, Vermont passed a law requiring all towns to provide advanced instruction either by maintaining a school or by paying tuition for their children to attend schools which already existed.
 The new law went into effect in April, 1907, and Thetford Academy appears on a list of approved Secondary Schools published the following year.
-From this time on, the Academy gradually changed its curriculum to meet the broadening needs of a larger segment of the town’s young people.
+From this time on, the Academy gradually changed its curriculum to meet the broadening needs of all the town’s young people.

 The Academy’s survival and growth in this century have largely been due to the dedication and lifelong effort of Carl Anderson, principal for 36 years (1925-1961), his successor Ruel Barrett, who served for 16 years (1961-1977), and Frederick G. Torrey, head of school for 12 years (1977-1989).
-After the loss by fire of the original building, they rebuilt and expanded Thetford Academy to include the seventh and eighth grades, constructed the Arts Building, initiated a commitment to computers, and developed educational programs to serve the needs of the children of the townships which had designated or used the Academy as their high school.
+After the loss by fire of the original building, they rebuilt and expanded Thetford Academy to include the seventh and eighth grades, constructed the Science and Agriculture Building, initiated a commitment to technology, and opened the school’s doors to the children of towns that designate the Academy as their high school or have school choice.

 The 1967 by-laws state: “The school shall be known as a ‘Junior-Senior High School’ and shall provide an adequate course of instruction for the proper education of students at the Junior High School and Secondary School levels.”